m18n/binance_collector_test/README.md

 - Unit tests using `mockall` for database and exchange interfaces.

 ## Testing
 Run tests:
 ```bash
 cargo test
 ```
 Tests cover serialization, data trimming, pair addition, and time/date logic using mocked interfaces.

 ## Limitations and Notes
 - **Historical Only**: Designed for backtesting; does not support live data streaming.
 - **API Rate Limits**: Adheres to Binance API limits using chunked requests to avoid bans.
+- **Python Dependency**: The ADF stationarity test currently relies on Python via PyO3; a native Rust implementation is planned.
 - **Dependencies**: Relies on crates like `sqlx`, `binance-async`, `pyo3`, `ndarray`, and `tracing`.
 - **Error Handling**: Uses `anyhow` for robust error management; logs errors via `tracing`.
 - **Security**: Store API keys securely and avoid committing `.env` files.
 - **Scalability**: Handles large numbers of pairs; optimize database connections for your hardware.

 ## Contributing
 Contributions are welcome!
 Please open an issue or pull request for bugs, features, or improvements.